 - In a small skillet, cook bacon over medium heat until crisp.
 Using a slotted spoon, remove to paper towel.
 In the same skillet, cook beef over medium heat until no longer pink.
 Combine bouillon and water; stir into skillet.
 Add peas.
 Bring to a boil.
 Reduce heat; cover and simmer for 10 minutes or until peas are tender.

-- Meanwhile, in a small bowl, beat the cream cheese, blue cheese, flour, salt and pepper until smooth.
+- Meanwhile, in a small mixing bowl, beat the cream cheese, blue cheese, flour, salt and pepper until smooth.
 Stir in milk.
 Gradually stir into beef mixture.
 Cook and stir for 2-3 minutes or until heated through.
 Serve over noodles; sprinkle with bacon.
 Yield: 2 servings.

 Originally published as Blue Cheese Stroganoff in Cooking for 2 Fall 2006, p31